sudoTab/MITx-6.00.1x/README.md

 # MITx-6.00.1x
+<br>Half baked solutions and explanations for the MITx: 6.00.1x</br>
-MITx: 6.00.1x Introduction to Computer Science and Programming Using Python
+Introduction to Computer Science and Programming Using Python
+##### 2019 Fall semester